Nick Curran

 The Infamous Nick Curran

-The strangeness don’t end there.
-Did you know that the main (male) character in the American classic Basic Instinct was also named Nick Curran?
+While the main character in the American classic Basic Instinct was also named Nick Curran, similarities between his story and mine are purely coincidental.